clcoffey/innershift.github.io/content/english/blog/25-11-25-Midlife-Crisis.md

 ### The Misunderstood Moment

-For decades, we’ve been told that the midlife upheaval is a breakdown.
+For decades, we've been told that the midlife upheaval is a breakdown.
-But the confusion, anxiety, and restlessness you feel are **not punishment**—they are preparation.
+But the confusion, anxiety, and restlessness you feel are **not punishment** — they are preparation.

-Carl Jung described this phase as the ego grappling with the soul’s awakening.
+Carl Jung described this phase as the ego grappling with the soul's awakening.
 What feels like collapse is often the clearing your life needs so something more authentic can emerge.

+This process is similar to what happens with the persona in earlier life transitions.
+See [Persona: The Price of a Mask](/blog/the-unseen-consequence/) for how the masks we wear eventually demand deconstruction and authentic reclamation.

 ---